|1964 Model Year

 All the 427 cars carried the same suspension components as the standard cars including upper and lower A-arms, steering arms,

-but this is not correct.
-It was probably the result of a dealer filling an owner's request after purchase or an installation at the time of a
+installed but this is not correct.
+It was probably the result of a dealer filling an owner's request after purchase or an installation at the

-restoration.
+time of a restoration.
 No 427 cars left the assembly line equipped with power steering.
-All manual steering cars came with a 17 inch steering
+All manual steering cars came with a 17 inch

 The 427 cars did have special coil spring rates which varied from body style to body style.